BeatBotanica/random_lyrics/README.md

 ## What This Is

-This is the source code for the lyrics that randomly appear on the home page of the [samplify.beatbotanica.com](https://samplify.beatbotanica.com) website.
+This is the source code for the lyrics that randomly appear on the home page of the [rangi.beatbotanica.com](https://rangi.beatbotanica.com) website.

 ## How to Contribute

 1. Add your own lyrics to [lyrics.json](lyrics.json)
-2. Add the song id by searching the song on the [Samplify app](https://samplify.beatbotanica.com) and grabbing it from the url.
+2. Add the song id by searching the song on the [Rangi web app](https://rangi.beatbotanica.com) and grabbing it from the url.
 3. Send us a pull request!

 **If you think of multiple possibilities, please submit them as separate PRs**.